 - Last updated: October 16, 2017

-The Development Office, under the direction of the President and Board of Trustees, is responsible for fundraising for Calvin College.
+The Development Office, under the direction of the President and Board of Trustees, is responsible for fundraising for Calvin University.
 Fundraising priorities are determined by the Planning and Priorities Committee.

-To foster donor relationships, to preserve integrity in fundraising, and to promote sensitivity to the college’s constituencies, Calvin College promulgates the following guidelines for faculty, staff, and students seeking financial support for any college activities.
+To foster donor relationships, to preserve integrity in fundraising, and to promote sensitivity to the University’s constituencies, Calvin University promulgates the following guidelines for faculty, staff, and students seeking financial support for any university activities.

 - Faculty Activities – Department Chair

 - Residence Hall Activities – Director of Residence Life

 - Student Organizations – Campus Involvement and Leadership